n-of-one/attack_vector_2/website/docs/docs/Privacy Policy.md

 When using Google login, Google returns a unique account id, along with the user's email, name and profile picture.
 The account id and email address are used to create a unique user-id via a secure one-way hash.
 The name and profile picture are not stored or used anywhere.

 ## Names
-The only place there personal information might be used in Attack Vector is with names of players or organizers.
+The only place where personal information might be used in Attack Vector is with names of players or organizers.

 For players, the username should be a fictional name related to their character.